Globalization: Challenges in International Economics and Politics

 “Studying globalization with students from different parts of the world was interesting and we could see everyone’s view on the same subject.” - From a 2013 course evaluation

 How does China's rise affect global energy demand?
-What would be the long-term global impact of a Greek or Spanish exit from the Eurozone?
+What could be the economic and geopolitical impact of a conflict between Russia and the West?
 Given questions such as these, this curricular option seeks to characterize the interplay between globalizing pressures and national interests.

 Working from a multilateral perspective, students use case studies to examine the nature of relations between nation-states in a period of increased economic and political integration.
 Topics include theories of international political economy in relation to foreign aid and sovereign debt, international trade and capital flows, security and non-state actors, rights-based approaches to development and humanitarian emergencies, energy sustainability, and the role of international organizations and financial institutions.